marbuthnott/magnus_arbuthnott_CV/README.md

 - RSpec, Jasmine

 **Amazon Web Services, re:Start Programme (February 2019 - March 2019)**

-- Fundamentals in Agile Methodology, SQL and Python, Digital Web Development, Linux System, Cloud Computing.
+- Fundamentals in Agile Methodology, SQL and Python, Digital Web Development, Linux System, and Cloud Computing.
+- It is a course designed around easing the transition from the military into tech.
+It provided a working knowledge of DevOps process and AWS Cloud Services, as well as an insight into Cyber Security and AGILE methodologies.

-**Royal Military Academy Sandhurst, Regular Commissioning Course (Jan '13 - Apr '14)** Focus on Leadership, Strategy & Planning, International Relations, War Studies and Ethics.
+**Royal Military Academy Sandhurst, Regular Commissioning Course (Jan '13 - Apr '14)**
+- Focus on Leadership, Strategy & Planning, International Relations, War Studies and Ethics.

-#### University of Leeds, BEng Civil Engineering (Jul '08 - Jun '12)
+**University of Leeds, BEng Civil Engineering (Jul '08 - Jun '12)**
-Broad based Civil Engineering degree specialising in Geotechnics for my finals.
+- During my time at the University of Leeds, I engaged in a broad based Civil Engineering degree for my first two years before specialising in Geotechnics for my finals.
+- The broad nature of the degree provided a wide knowledge of not only engineering practices but enhanced analytic abilities across multiple projects.
+We used AutoCAD software throughout to plan projects.

+## Experience

 **Veritass Consulting (Oct '18 - Mar '18)**
 *Business Development Internship*
 - Responsible for researching and qualifying new leads for a RegTech consultancy in the early stages of its development.
+- Progressed 2 SaaS startups from cold lead to onboarding for use as regulatory platforms.
+Qualified 3 commercial banks as prospects and involved with the progression of 1 through the sales process.

 **British Army (Jan '13 - May '18)**
 *Captain, Scots Guards (Infantry)*